 Originally formed as the Peterborough Symphony Singers in 1990, the Peterborough Singers (PS) became a stand-alone entity in 1993.

-Within a radius of 160 km, the Peterborough Singers is the only choral organization to have introduced the arts community to figures such as Gary Relyea, Mark Dubois, Sally Dibblee, Measha Brueggergosman, Brett Polegato, Curtis Sullivan, and violinist, Martin Beaver.
-Guest conductors to the PS have included Srul Irving Glick, Brainerd Blyden-Taylor, Lee Willingham, Elmer Iseler, Eleanor Daley, and Paul Halley.
+Within a radius of 160 km, the Peterborough Singers is the only choral organization to have introduced the arts community to figures such as Daniel Taylor, Gary Relyea, Mark Dubois, Sally Dibblee, Measha Brueggergosman, Brett Polegato, Curtis Sullivan, and violinist, Martin Beaver.
+Guest conductors to the PS have included Srul Irving Glick, Brainerd Blyden-Taylor, Lee Willingham, Elmer Iseler, Eleanor Daley, Robert Cooper, and Paul Halley.

 Supporting Canadian Composers

-The Peterborough Singers offers regular sight-singing classes for current choristers as well as interested community members.
+The Peterborough Singers has often provided local students with the opportunity to attend educational performances and workshops featuring the talent of the choir and of our guest artists.
+The choir also offers regular sight-singing classes for current choristers as well as for interested community members.

-Contact the Peterborough Singers office for information about upcoming educational opportunities for students or sight-singing classes.
+Contact the Peterborough Singers office for information about upcoming sight-singing classes.